angulardart/site-angulardart/src/angular/glossary.md

 ## Ahead-of-time (AOT) compilation
 <div class="l-sub-section" markdown="1">
   You can compile Angular applications at build time.
-  By compiling your application, you can bootstrap directly to a factory, meaning you don't need to include the Angular compiler in your JavaScript bundle.
+  By compiling your app, you can bootstrap directly to a factory, meaning you don't need to include the Angular compiler in your JavaScript bundle.
   Ahead-of-time compiled applications also benefit from decreased load time and increased performance.
 </div>